JoslynT/bloc-jams-jquery/README.md

 Added icons and images with SRC and IMG tags

+Created git branch and merged files to master branch pushing files from master

+Uploaded files to netlify

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.